microsoft/BotFramework-WebChat/docs/CONTENT_SECURITY_POLICY.md

 ```
 <!-- prettier-ignore-end -->

-> Additional source for `script-src` will be needed depends on nonce or `'self'` source is used to load Web Chat.
+> Additional source for `script-src` will be needed depending on whether nonce or `'self'` source is used to load Web Chat.

 Additional directives may be needed to operate the bot properly.
 For example, if the bot would display an image, an additional `img-src` directive may be added to allow images from a different domain.
 For details, please see [#3445](https://github.com/microsoft/BotFramework-WebChat/issues/3445.